FraunhoferISST/diva-docs/docs/development/architecture/README.md

 # Overview

 The following figure will give you a quick overview on the architecture of DIVA.
 In the following chapter we will take a close look at main components and explain their responsibilities.
 Following the navigation structure in the left sidebar you will consistently learn the architecture and be able to understand the implications and design decisions.

 <img :src="$withBase('/assets/diva_architecture.png')" alt="DIVA Architecture">

 Diva architecture follows the Micro Services pattern and aims at high degree of scalability.
 The main goal is to provide the most simplistic components and strong modularity for scalable extension of the system with new functionalities.

 We have five types of services, which are distinguished from each other by well-defined competences.
 At one hand, we have management services.
 Management Services are derived from our data model and perform the operations on the corresponding entities.
 On the other hand, there are Assistant Services, which are responsible for additional useful functions.
 To be able to connect DIVA with external sources like UrbanPulse or DSC, we develop the third service type - Adapter Services.
 Connector Services are used to internally replicate metadata from primary MongoDB data store to other data stores.

 All services provide an API which is strictly defined using OpenAPI specification.
 The web client uses API Gateway to access the backend, API Gateway acts as an abstraction layer for the underlying services.
 Kafka messages allow services to communicate indirectly and asynchronously with each other.

 In the following the components will be explained with more details.

-## Data model
+## Data Model

 Our data model aims at simplicity and flat hierarchy.
 We have designed a model with loose entity coupling, driven by [JSON schemas](./json-schemas.md).
 JSON schemas are most important building block of our whole system.
 Thanks to the schema-driven development process, we can achieve high integrity and validity of the data processed in DIVA.
 Furthermore, this approach allows us to develop Management Services API's with fully automated data validation process.

 <DataModel class="mt-0"></DataModel>

 We have two levels of hierarchy in our model, with the Entity on top.
 Entity is a logical high level abstraction that represents common properties of the underlying entities and does **not** exists physically.
 The entities [User](../../about/README.md#user), [Resource](../../about/README.md#resource), [Asset](../../about/README.md#asset) etc. inherit properties like `id`, `entityType` and `created` from Entity.
 You will find schemas for all entities in [`core/schemata/`](https://github.com/FraunhoferISST/diva/tree/master/core/schemata) directory.

 Although the entities are not coupled with each other, they can have relations.
 All entities are created by an actor (User or Service).
 An Asset can group multiple Resources, Asset and Resources can have multiple Reviews and History entries.
 The relation is expressed through linking via the `id` attribute.
 So if one entity is in relation to another, it must store the `id` of the corresponding entity.
 For example, if a User with the id `user:uuid:041587a4-f9fb-4c6a-8ff0-6ff93c374c3f` want to create a Review for a Resource with the id `resource:uuid:c98bdd99-c68b-47d0-85f5-2b362cf74e14`, the representations of the Review will look like follows:

 ```js
 {